joelouthan/Theologicus/src/pastorals/1-timothy4-11-5-2.md

 Or if you want even younger than that:

->Luke 1:11-17 (CSB) An angel of the Lord appeared to him, standing to the right of the altar of incense.
+>Luke 1:11-17 An angel of the Lord appeared to him, standing to the right of the altar of incense.
 When Zechariah saw him, he was terrified and overcome with fear.
 But the angel said to him, “Do not be afraid, Zechariah, because your prayer has been heard.
 Your wife Elizabeth will bear you a son, and you will name him John.
 There will be joy and delight for you, and many will rejoice at his birth.
 For he will be great in the sight of the Lord and will never drink wine or beer.
 He will be filled with the Holy Spirit while still in his mother’s womb.
 He will turn many of the children of Israel to the Lord their God.
 And he will go before him in the spirit and power of Elijah, to turn the hearts of fathers to their children, and the disobedient to the understanding of the righteous, to make ready for the Lord a prepared people.”

 You know when to minister?
 Now is the time to minister to one another.
 "But I am only 12 years old."
 So were some of the Disciples of Christ.
 "But I am young in the faith and don't know that much."
 Listen, if you believe and trust Jesus Christ, then the Spirit of Christ is in you.

->Romans 8:11 (CSB) And if the Spirit of him who raised Jesus from the dead lives in you, then he who raised Christ from the dead will also bring your mortal bodies to life through his Spirit who lives in you.
+>Romans 8:11 And if the Spirit of him who raised Jesus from the dead lives in you, then he who raised Christ from the dead will also bring your mortal bodies to life through his Spirit who lives in you.

 The same Spirit that filled Jesus, the disciples, the prophets, the kings, the priests, and all believers since Pentecost and empowered them for all ministry to one another.
 If you believe and trust in Christ, then that same Spirit, who is the Living God, dwells in you.